vicoslab/dis_tutorial6/README.md

         elps.append(ellipse)
 ```

-We then evaluate all pairs if ellipses and try to elliminate all that do not form a ring.
+We then evaluate all pairs of ellipses and try to eliminate all that do not form a ring.
 OpenCV returns ellipses as oriented bounding boxes.
-Each ellipse is represented as the coordinates of its the center point `e[0]`, the length of the minor and major axis `e[1]` and its rotatation `e[2]`.
-The ellipses that represent the inner and outer circles of a ring have some properties.
+Each ellipse is represented as the coordinates of its the center point `e[0]`, the length of the minor and major axis `e[1]` and its rotation `e[2]`.
+The ellipses that represent the inner and outer circles of a ring have some similar properties.
 First, their centers should be roughly the same:
 ```
 e1 = elps[n]
 e2 = elps[m]